mpaiva/a11y-links/README.md

 # a11y-workshop
-Accessibility training for designers and develoepers.
+Accessibility training for designers and developers.